 Let’s start with the first one.
-Hiking poles, walking sticks, hiking staff, trekking poles, etc are all the same thing essentially.
+Hiking poles, walking sticks, hiking staff, trekking poles, etc are all the same thing.
 A stick (often carbon-fiber) or a pair of sticks to use while hiking.

 So why would you want them?

-I certainly thought hiking poles were just for the olds, and initially turned my nose up at them because I though hiking poles looked super dorky.
+I certainly thought hiking poles were just for the olds, and initially turned my nose up at them because I thought they looked super dorky (the poles, not old people).
 There is also a bit of a learning curve to making them work efficiently for you, so at first I didn’t think they were actually helping me that much.

 But then I started some hillier hiking.
 Hiking poles make uphills easier, save your knees on downhills, and help you balance better.

 Going downhill was actually the original reason I started using them.
-I have bad knees thanks to riding horses (and getting kicked by one), and I used to absolutely dread going downhill on hikes because my knees would be screaming after a mile or so of downhill.
+I have bad knees thanks to riding horses (and getting kicked by one), and I used to absolutely dread going downhill on hikes because my knees would be screaming after a mile or so.
 This is how Billy originally talked me into using them – to save my old lady knees.

-Once I got the hang of pairing the poles’ movement with my steps, I realized that uphill was all of a sudden a lot easier too.
+Once I got the hang of pairing the poles’ movement with my steps, I realized that uphill was suddenly a lot easier too.

-I could use the poles to hoist myself up steeper inclines, and any slope was suddenly much more pleasant with the extra assistance.
-When I was in Telluride with the altitude kicking my ass, hiking poles got me up the Jud Wiebe Trail for some of the most beautiful views I’ve ever seen, and I would have never gotten there without the help of hiking poles.
+I could use the poles to hoist myself up steeper inclines and any slope was suddenly much more pleasant with the extra assistance.
+When I was in Telluride with the altitude kicking my ass, hiking poles got me up the Jud Wiebe Trail for some of the most beautiful views I’ve ever seen, and I would have never gotten there without their help.

-Since starting my outdoors ~journey~ I’ve done two big hikes that have felt like a bit of a stretch for me to get through.
+Since starting my outdoors ~journey~ I’ve done two big hikes that have felt like a bit of a stretch.
 The first was a 12 miler in 2015 and the second was a 10 miler this summer (notice it took me two years to want to do a big hike again).
-Sure, maybe if I was more used to long-distance or in better shape, I could do it with poles.
+Sure, maybe if I was used to long-distance or in better shape, I could do it without poles.
 But I’m a beginner, and I realized how much easier hiking poles made life, so why wouldn’t I use them?

 OH WAIT.
 I did.
 My hiking poles.